1983 World Championships in Athletics – Men's 10,000 metres

 These are the official results of the men's 10,000 metres event at the 1983 IAAF World Championships in Helsinki, Finland.
 There were a total number of 37 participating athletes, with two qualifying heats held on Sunday 7 August and the final held on Tuesday 9 August 1983.

+The winning margin was 0.14 seconds which as of 2024 remains the only time the men's 10,000 metres was won by less than a quarter of a second at these championships.

 Records

 Existing records at the start of the event.